 Course may be taught as face-to-face, media-based, hybrid or online course.

 VIII.
 Course Practices Required

 B. Complete assignments on time.

 D. Use the materials and tools with respect for safety and respect for the studio.

 The student will approach 3-D design from two viewpoints of equal importance.
 One is theoretical, developing an understanding of objects in space by doing small assignments that begin with linear space and proceed to planar and volumetric space.

-The other viewpoint is based on our perceived reality and will develop the student’s understanding of it by focusing on abstract relationships of proportion, texture, movement, negative and positive space, shape, form, color
+The other viewpoint is based on our perceived reality and will develop the student’s understanding of it by focusing on abstract relationships of proportion, texture, movement, negative and positive space, shape, form, and color.

 X. Methods of Evaluating Student Progress

 XI.
 Other Course Information

 If you have a documented learning, psychological, or physical disability you may be entitled to reasonable academic accommodations or services.
 To request accommodations or services, contact the Access and Disability Resource Center at the Des Plaines or Skokie campus.
 All students are expected to fulfill essential course requirements.
 The College will not waive any essential skill or requirement of a course or degree program.